Online safety guides for parents

-Keeping your children safe online is of the up-most importance.
+Keeping your children safe online is of the utmost importance.
 In school we teach the children to stay safe online by: only using safe search engines, only accessing material which is age appropriate and monitored by a responsible adult.
 We teach the children to shut and tell: if they see or access anything upsetting, inappropriate or if someone is trying to find out their contact information, they should shut the laptop, tablet, phone or any other device and tell an adult immediately.

 At school online safety is taught through age appropriate videos created by 'Thinkuknow' which is an education programme from the National Crime Agency’s CEOP Command.
 These videos support teachers and parents to help keep children safe online.